 Have you had an orgasm yet this month?
 It’s a personal question, but nearly a week into what is recognized, in some circles, as “No Nut November,” it’s worth asking.

-Enter “Yes Nut November,” the anti-No Nut November campaign launched this year by adult cam site Stripchat to encourage men to keep getting off this month, and every month after.
+Enter anti-No Nut November campaigns like “Yes Nut November,” launched last year by adult cam site Stripchat to encourage men to keep getting off this month, and every month after.
 While a porn site has some obvious incentive to attack a movement that asks men to kick their onanistic habits, the “Yes Nut” campaign calls out No Nut’s reinforcement of dated attitudes that frame sex and masturbation as shameful practices reflecting some sort of moral or social ill, while also drawing attention to the potential health risks of forgoing ejaculation for 30 days straight.

 “It’s actually quite dangerous for men to stop ejaculating for a month straight,” says Stripchat’s Max Bennett, citing a Harvard University study that suggests frequent ejaculation can reduce the risk of developing prostate cancer.

 While the idea that it is “dangerous” for men to go without an orgasm seems vaguely reminiscent of old-school, bullshit arguments designed to pressure women into sexual activity lest they condemn their partner to the horrors of “blue balls,” sexual health experts agree there is a positive connection between frequent ejaculation and men’s health.

 “For the best prostate health, doctors recommend that men orgasm about 21 times a month,” says clinical psychologist and certified sex therapist Dr. David J. Ley, adding that frequent orgasms can decrease the risk of prostate cancer by as much as 33 percent.